-These are the best flight tracking apps for iPhone, iPad, and Android.
+These are the best flight tracking apps for iPhone, iPad, and Android in 2020.
 These apps will help you save time, get you to your gate on time, and help you make your connection.

 Traveling can be stressful, especially when you need to be somewhere at a certain time or if you need to catch a connecting flight in order to get home at a reasonable hour.

 One way to relieve some of this stress is by using an app to track your flight.
-Flight tracking apps have come a long way over the years and they now provide you with an incredible amount of information about your flight.
+Flight tracking apps have come a long way and they now provide you with an incredible amount of information about your flight.

 If you want more than boarding and departure times, you’ll need to turn to apps on Apple’s App Store and the Google Play Store for help.
 If you don’t have the time, or money, to spend looking for the best flight tracking app for you and your needs, you’re in the right place.